How to Prepare Your Delicious Dan Sululu

 Nutritional Value of Dan Sululu

 Dan Sululu contains basically cassava, which is a good source of carbohydrates.
 It will give us the necessary energy we need to carry out our daily activities.
-Because it is dished with other ingredients such as pepper, onion, maggi, cabbage, boiled, they increase its richness in nutrients.
+Because it is dished with other ingredients such as pepper, onion, maggi, cabbage, and boiled, they increase its richness in nutrients.

 Conclusion